ivan-makarenkov/sphinxcontrib-versioning/docs/settings.rst

 .. code-block:: bash

     sphinx-versioning [GLOBAL_OPTIONS] build [OPTIONS] REL_SOURCE...
 DESTINATION
-    sphinx-versioning [GLOBAL_OPTIONS] push [OPTIONS] REL_SOURCE...
-DEST_BRANCH REL_DEST

-SCVersioning reads settings from two sources:
+sphinx-versions reads settings from two sources:

 * Your Sphinx **conf.py** file.
 * Command line arguments.

 Command line arguments always override anything set in conf.py.
-You can specify the path to conf.py with the :option:`--local-conf` argument or SCVersioning will look at the first conf.py it finds in your :option:`REL_SOURCE` directories.
+You can specify the path to conf.py with the :option:`--local-conf` argument or sphinx-versions will look at the first conf.py it finds in your :option:`REL_SOURCE` directories.
 To completely disable using a conf.py file specify the :option:`--no-local-conf` command line argument.

-Below are both the command line arguments available as well as the conf.py variable names SCVersioning looks for.
+Below are both the command line arguments available as well as the conf.py variable names sphinx-versions looks for.
 All conf.py variable names are prefixed with ``scv_``.

 An example:

 .. code-block:: python